acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 ACE Arsenal has 2 new config entries for items:

 - `ace_arsenal_hide`: `0`(shown) or `1` (hidden), used to hide items from ACE Arsenal or `-1` (forced show), for magazines.
-- `ace_arsenal_uniqueBase`: Class name of the item that ACE Arsenal will replace it with when saving a loadout.
-Supports configs in "CfgWeapons", "CfgMagazines" and "CfgVehicles".
+- `ace_arsenal_uniqueBase`: Class name of the item that ACE Arsenal will replace it with when saving a loadout and displaying it in the arsenal.
+Supports configs in "CfgWeapons" (e.g. Maps, Compasses, Watches, GPS / UAV Terminals, Radios, NVGs, Uniforms, Vests - however no Primary, Secondary, Handgun or Launcher weapons are supported), "CfgMagazines" (any magazine) and "CfgVehicles" (e.g. Backpacks).
 Item that replaces must be of the same config type as the original item.

 Both of them are optional.

+- `baseWeapon`: Class name that is used to display an item in the arsenal.
+This property can be applied to any weapon or weapon attachment in "CfgWeapons".

 ## 4. Default loadouts